Advice on adapting activities

 When splitting the meeting into smaller groups please consider grouping members with people they already spend time with, eg: siblings, school bubbles.
 Your members will know what these groups are so this does not require extensive pre-planning.
 Particular care should be taken on activities with the potential for close proximity, eg: two scouts sharing a fire for a cooking activity.

-Hazard: The virus can spread from surfaces, and from the air, onto hands and from there into mouths and eyes.
+Hazard: The virus can spread from surfaces (including shared equipment), and from the air, onto hands and from there into mouths and eyes.

 Controls and mitigations: Keeping hands clean reduces the risk of spread